orxngc/dots/README.md

 ## Programs
 <details>
-<summary>Here's a list of the programs you'll find used here.</summary>
+<summary>Here's a list of some of the programs you'll find used here.</summary>

 - `hyprland`
 - `rofi`